theforeman/hammer-cli/doc/creating_commands.md

     :deprecated => { '--name' => _('Use --alias instead') }
 ```

+#### Predefined options
+Also Hammer offers predefined options now.
+Those are just options, but with
+predefined functionality.
+To define them in your command use
+`use_option :option_name` method.

+Here is the list of predefined options:
+  * `:fields` Expects a list with fields to show in output, see [example](creating_commands.md#printing-hash-records).

 ### Option builders
 Hammer commands offer option builders that can be used for automatic option generation.